efournier92/Notes/Git/Git.md

 ``

 ## Contribute
-If you have feature suggestions, please contact me here or at efournier92@gmail.com.
+If you have feature suggestions, please message me here.
 If you'd like to submit a pull request, please feel free and I'll merge it at my earliest convenience!

 ## License
 This project is provided under the [`MIT`](https://opensource.org/licenses/MIT) licence and I hereby grant rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software without limitation, provided the resulting software also carries the same open-source licensing statement.